 - Estimate how funny each roast will be and schedule the order of speakers from funny to the funniest.
 You want the most hilarious person to be the last one and to go out with a bang

 - Each roast no longer than 5 minutes.
 Keep it short, funny, and interesting for everyone.
 Preferably a roast should not take longer than 20 minutes.
 So you won’t take up to much time from the party.

-- If it’s necessary, mention the no go topics to all the speakers beforehand.
-Sometimes very sensitive subjects are best to exclude from a roast.
+- If it’s necessary, mention the no-go topics to all the speakers beforehand.
+Sometimes very sensitive subjects are best excluded from a roast.
 You want to make it fun, and a roast is also allowed to be a bit embarrassing, but you don’t want to humiliate anyone.

 - Make sure the retiree has the last word.
 Perhaps, he or she can come up with a couple of jokes last minute to end the roast.
 Or take this moment to give a speech.

 - Do a soundcheck beforehand, and make sure the audio is loud and clear everywhere in the venue.
 To make an audience laugh, they need to hear the jokes.